 She jumped in excitement, setting the hook in the fish’s mouth.
 As it dove to escape, it yanked Jacquie head over heels into the water.
 Some fifty years later, Jacquie still recalls counting the logs in the crib under the dock as the fish pulled her down.
 Determined to catch this fish, she said she held on tight, eventually letting go.
 The buoyancy of her jacket popped her back to the surface.
 We had her back on the dock before she could yell “Fish”!

-Those were “the good old days” with lots of great memories.
+Those were “the good old days” with lots of great memories of Wawataysee.
 I am glad to see the tradition of keeping the boat in the family continue, but I am sad to see the tradition of “a handshake” deal disappear.
-Times have changed.

 *I have heard that the Penetang 88 became the OLYMPIA III, for use at the World’s Fair in Montreal in 1967 then ended up with the Sea Cadets in Hamilton, Ont.
 I don’t think it was ever restored.